 The downtown shop remains faithful to Thessaloniki’s authentic street-food spirit — open daily, in the same spot where locals and visitors alike cross paths every day.

 Tirelessly, and with the same beloved recipe, the third generation of the Eleftheriadis family continues to grill, create, host, and serve stories wrapped in greaseproof paper.
-If one thing defines their journey, it’s constancy through evolution — the same spirit, the same passion, the same spot on Thessaloniki’s gastronomic map… only now, with a hint of Kalamaria in the air.
+If one thing defines their journey, it’s constancy through evolution — the same spirit, the same passion, the same spot on Thessaloniki’s gastronomic map.

 Tip 2: You can also order Bombidia for delivery via e-food.